kwquan/Pong/README.md

 Observation space: We changed the observation space to return a 4x84x84 state \
      Action space: We only consider 6 useful actions with similar pairs \
-                   As mentioned in the article, the actions are [‘NOOP’, ‘FIRE’, ‘RIGHT’, ‘LEFT’, ‘RIGHTFIRE’, ‘LEFTFIRE’] with
+&nbsp;             As mentioned in the article, the actions are [‘NOOP’, ‘FIRE’, ‘RIGHT’, ‘LEFT’, ‘RIGHTFIRE’, ‘LEFTFIRE’] with
-                   3 of the 6 being redundant (FIRE is equal to NOOP, LEFT is equal to LEFTFIRE and RIGHT is equal to RIGHTFIRE) \
+&nbsp;             3 of the 6 being redundant (FIRE is equal to NOOP, LEFT is equal to LEFTFIRE and RIGHT is equal to RIGHTFIRE) \
-          Rewards: 1 if ball hit past opponent's paddle \
+&nbsp;      Rewards: 1 if ball hit past opponent's paddle \
-                   -1 if ball hit past agent's paddle \
+&nbsp;               -1 if ball hit past agent's paddle \
-                   0 otherwise
+&nbsp;               0 otherwise

 # Documentation